krverma107/CIS400HCI/README.md

 ## How to Run the Website

-1. Download or clone the repository to your local machine: git clone [repo]
+1. Download or clone the repository to your local machine: git clone https://github.com/krverma107/CIS400HCI.git
 2. Open `index.html` in any modern web browser (Chrome, Firefox, Safari, etc.)

 Alternatively click on the link: https://krverma107.github.io/CIS400HCI/